apache/hudi/hudi-integ-test/README.md

 ## Entry class to the test suite

 ```
-org.apache.hudi.testsuite.HoodieTestSuiteJob.java - Entry Point of the hudi test suite job.
+org.apache.hudi.integ.testsuite.HoodieTestSuiteJob.java - Entry Point of the hudi test suite job.
 This
 class wraps all the functionalities required to run a configurable integration suite.
 ```

 ## Configurations required to run the job
 ```
-org.apache.hudi.testsuite.HoodieTestSuiteJob.HoodieTestSuiteConfig - Config class that drives the behavior of the
+org.apache.hudi.integ.testsuite.HoodieTestSuiteJob.HoodieTestSuiteConfig - Config class that drives the behavior of the
 integration test suite.
 This class extends from com.uber.hoodie.utilities.DeltaStreamerConfig.
 Look at
 link#HudiDeltaStreamer page to learn about all the available configs applicable to your test suite.
 ```